YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Style Guide.md

   - Add any credit information

 ### Confirm inclusivity in diversity and accessibility
-  - Review Tool/App/Site follow inclusivity guidelines
+  - Review Project following inclusivity and acceesibility guidelines
   - Accessibility Useage included in the Getting Started Guide, Reference Guide or maybe a separte page on accessiblity
-  - Explain how this was done so other making a Tool/App after you or maintaining the Tool/App knows how this was done
+  - Explain how this was done so other making a Project after you or maintaining the Project knows how this was done
   - Good Resources:
     - [Building For Everyone](https://design.google/library/building-for-everyone/#:~:text=On%20our%20diversity%20and%20inclusion,of%20the%20users%20we%20serve.%E2%80%9D)
     - [Acccesiblity Google](https://www.google.com/accessibility/)

 ### Confirm consitently using sytle guidelines
-  - Checck the Tool/App and User Document to ensure using Stlye Guide
+  - Checck the Project and User Document to ensure using Stlye Guide

 ### Theme
   - What theme did you use to create site, if you used